mathiasbynens/jsesc/README.md

 ## Support

+As of v2.0.0, jsesc supports Node.js v4+ only.
-This library has been tested in at least Chrome 27, Firefox 3, Safari 4, Opera 10, IE 6, Node.js v6.0.0, Narwhal 0.3.2, RingoJS 0.8-0.11, PhantomJS 1.9.0, and Rhino 1.7RC4.

-**Note:** Using the `json` option on objects or arrays that contain non-string values relies on `JSON.parse()`.
+Older versions (up to jsesc v1.3.0) support Chrome 27, Firefox 3, Safari 4, Opera 10, IE 6, Node.js v6.0.0, Narwhal 0.3.2, RingoJS 0.8-0.11, PhantomJS 1.9.0, and Rhino 1.7RC4. **Note:** Using the `json` option on objects or arrays that contain non-string values relies on `JSON.parse()`.
 For legacy environments like IE ≤ 7, use [a `JSON` polyfill](https://bestiejs.github.io/json3/).

-## Unit tests & code coverage

-After cloning this repository, run `npm install` to install the dependencies needed for development and testing.
-You may want to install Istanbul _globally_ using `npm install istanbul -g`.

-Once that’s done, you can run the unit tests in Node using `npm test` or `node tests/tests.js`.
-To run the tests in Rhino, Ringo, Narwhal, and web browsers as well, use `grunt test`.

-To generate the code coverage report, use `grunt cover`.

 ## Author